kgar/foundry-vtt-tidy-5e-sheets/To Do/Item Card/To Do - Item Card.md

 ## Refine

-- [ ] The show/hide is not as deterministic as the original.
+- [x] The show/hide is not as deterministic as the original.
 The original always allows the card to fully dismiss before applying changes.
 Do we need a throttle of some sort?
 Buffering to allow close to finish?
 This may become clearer after implementing more of the card.
+- [ ] Extract common grid layout button and wire in the item card functionality so that it's shared
+- [ ] Review item card implementation and simplify / streamline if able
 - [ ] Add hook subscribe to catch changes to tidy 5e kgar main settings changes and then rerender sheets the same way that it works for sheet settings.
 - [ ]